Maternity essentials that you actually need and use

-My reason is, even if we eat good food everyday, it’s not guaranteed that it has all nutrients we need.
+My reason is, even if we eat good food every day, it’s not guaranteed that it has all the nutrients we need.
 So yeah, talk to your doctor/GP if you need to know which supplements/vitamins you should take.
 I personally took Pregnacare supplement during both of my pregnancies.
 I couldn’t feel happier with it.

 2. Anti Stretch Mark Cream

 I’m sure you all know about how important this cream is.
-By now, you might’ve heard recommendations of all sort of creams, lotion or oil that probably confused you which one to choose.
+By now, you might’ve heard recommendations of all sorts of creams, lotion or oil that probably confused you which one to choose.

 I personally can not swear by any particular brand or item.
 Because I used two different products for my two pregnancies, i.e. Burt’s Bees Mama Bee Belly Butter and Palmers Cocoa Butter Anti Stretch Mark Lotion.
 And I’m happy with both of them.

-At the end of the day, I think we have to consistently apply the product in order to get good results.
+At the end of the day, I think we have to consistently apply the product to get good results.
 To be honest, I used to apply the cream many times in a day.
-I just like to make sure my skin always moisturized and hydrate.
+I just like to make sure my skin is always moisturized and hydrated.

 3. Maternity Leggings

-These are just normal leggings with extra bit of soft elastic band around your tummy.
-I found them very practical as you can wear anything on top.
+As for maternity clothes, I used to love maternity tights.
+These are just normal leggings with an extra bit of soft elastic band around your tummy.
+I found the maternity leggings/tights were very practical as you can wear anything on top.
 They were must-have items of my maternity wear.

-Because they give a bit of support in holding you bump.
-So they take a bit of weight pressure as your bump get heavier.
+Because they give a bit of support in holding your bump.
+So they take a bit of weight pressure as your bump gets heavier.

 4. Maternity Belt